Terms of Business

-COLMAN AND SMART LIMITED operate a paperless office in that we do not maintain physical files.
+COLMAN AND SMART LIMITED operate a paperless office.
+We do not maintain physical files.

 8.2 Original papers and other materials

-If you send us papers, samples or other materials - and assuming they are not being filed with Intellectual Property authorities - we will return them to you after they have been scanned and incorporated into our files.
+If You send us papers, samples or other materials - and assuming they are not being filed with Intellectual Property authorities or passed to foreign associates - we will return them to You after they have been scanned and incorporated into our files.

 8.3 Destruction of files